-- 13.1 Every vessel in CLASS B, CLASS C and CLASS D must show a sail number: any vessel without a sail number should apply to Tall Ships Races International Limited who will allocate a number in the "TS" (Training Ships) series.
-Sail numbers must be displayed by alternate means when none of the numbered sails are set.
-These numbers may be displayed on dodgers for those vessels not wishing to mark sails. - 13.2 The minimum dimensions of each figure/letter are:
+- 13.1 It is recommended that every vessel in CLASS B, CLASS C and CLASS D show a sail number: any vessel without a sail number should apply to Tall Ships Races International Limited who will allocate a number in the "TS" (Training Ships) series.
+If possible, sail numbers are to be displayed by alternate means when none of the numbered sails are set.
+These numbers may be displayed on dodgers for those vessels not wishing to mark sails. - 13.2 Sail numbers are to be proportionate to the sail size.
+Recommended dimensions of each figure/letter are: